 Council President District 4

-Council President Myrtle Cole was sworn in as a member of the San Diego City Council on December 10, 2014.
-She is the first African-American woman elected to serve on the City Council and the first woman to represent the Fourth Council District.
-Myrtle has worked in the Fourth District since 1977 and has lived in the Rolando Park Community for more than 20 years.
+Council President Myrtle Cole was sworn in as a member of the San Diego City Council on December 10, 2013.
+She is the first African-American woman elected to serve on the City Council as the first woman to represent the Fourth Council District as well as the first African-American woman elected as council president.
+Council President Cole has worked in the Fourth District since 1977 and has lived in the community for more than 20 years.

-Myrtle attended the University of Arizona and then joined the Tucson Police Department.
-She moved to San Diego to continue her career in policing, rising to the rank of lieutenant with the San Diego Community College District's Police Department.
-After 11 years as a police officer, Myrtle pursued and obtained an MBA from National University.
-Shortly thereafter, Myrtle accepted a position with the San Diego City Council to help implement Community-oriented Policing.
-Continuing her community advocacy, Myrtle worked with Deputy Mayor George Stevens and Councilmembers Charles Lewis and Tony Young.
-Immediately prior to her first election, Myrtle worked for the United Domestic Workers (UDW) who provides in-home services to thousands of low-income seniors, children and people living with disabilities.
+Council President Cole attended the University of Arizona and then joined the Tucson Police Department before moving to San Diego to continue her career in law enforcement, rising to the rank of lieutenant with the San Diego Community College District’s Police Department.
+After 11 years as a police officer, she pursued and obtained an MBA from National University.
+Shortly thereafter, she accepted a position with the San Diego City Council to help implement Community-Oriented Policing.
+Continuing her community advocacy, Council President Cole worked with the office of Deputy Mayor George Stevens to organize first time home buyer’s fairs as well as the late Councilmember Charles Lewis as a Campaign Manager and Councilmember Tony Young as both his Campaign Manager and Office Manager.
+Additionally, she has worked as a Council Representative for Councilmembers John Hartley, Christine Kehoe, and Toni Atkins.
+Immediately prior to her first election, Council President Cole worked as a Regional Coordinator for United Domestic Workers of America (UDW) who provide in-home services to thousands of low-income seniors, children and people living with disabilities.

-Myrtle is widely acclaimed as a passionate leader on the Council in the fight for increased public safety, infrastructure improvements, neighborhood revitalization, economic development and quality jobs.
+Council President Cole is widely regarded as a passionate leader on the Council in the fight for increased public safety, economic development, infrastructure improvements, neighborhood revitalization, and quality jobs.